calacademy-research/RAxML_Astral_trees/README.md

 Astral_run_reduced.sh

 ## Installation and prep for Ubuntu 16.04:
-1. If you do not have the latest parallel version of RAxML installed, follow the "Compiling RAxML" directions in the [RAxML v8 manual](https://sco.h-its.org/exelixis/resource/download/NewManual.pdf).
+1. If you do not have the latest parallel version of RAxML installed, follow the "Compiling RAxML" directions in the [RAxML v8 manual](https://sco.h-its.org/exelixis/resource/download/NewManual.pdf) (ctrl-click to open in new window).
 Be sure to compile one of the two parallele option, MPI or PTHREADS (Note: PTHREADS has several options SSE3, AVX, AVX2.
 You need to check you CPU to see which of these instructions it supports - SSE3 is slowest, AVX2 is fastest (New Xeon chips support AVX2 as of April 2018).
 2. Clone the RAxML_Astral_trees git files to your home directory (or wherever you like) (Note: '$' is your prompt, do not enter this character):

 ```